+Figure 5 Setting up User’s profile in Bash on Ubuntu on Windows

-Then you'll need to create a default UNIX User account.
-This account doesn't have to be the same as your Windows account.
-Enter the Username in the required field and press Enter (you can't use the Username "admin").
+Then User will need to create a default UNIX user account as shown in Figure 5.
+This account does not have to be the same as their windows account.
+It is setup independently and will be used only for your Windows Linux Subsystem.
+Enter the Username in the required field and press Enter (User cannot use the Username "admin").

 Close the "bash.exe" command prompt.

-Now that you have completed the installation and setup, you can open the Bash tool from the Start menu like you would with any other app.
+Now the User have completed the installation and setup, User can open the Bash tool from the Start menu like User would do with any other application.

-Prerequisites to run TOMOFASTExecutable tomofast3D
+Prerequisites to run TOMOFAST-x

+Executable tomofast3D

 An inversion parameter file such as “Parfile_mansf_slice.txt” as provided in Appendix.

-Some Input Files
+Some Input Files (please refer section ‘Types of Basic Input Files’)

 After installing Bash on Ubuntu on Windows, make it compatible to run the Executable tomofast3D

-For that, please open Bash on Ubuntu on Windows and follow the steps mentioned below to install the necessary components-
+Prior to the first TOMOFAST-x run, User needs to install the gcc and gfortran libraries in the Windows Linux Subsystem, and OPENMPI to run TOMOFAST-x in parallel on their computer.
+For that, please open Bash on Ubuntu on Windows and follow the steps mentioned below to install the necessary components -

 Type “sudo apt-get install gcc” to install gcc.

-Type “sudo apt-get install gfortran” to install gfortran
+Type “sudo apt-get install gfortran” to install gfortran.

-Type “sudo apt-get install g++” to get g++
+Type “sudo apt-get install g++” to get g++.

-Type “sudo apt-install make” to get make
+Type “sudo apt-install make” to get make.

-Please note that we are installing all these dependencies in order to install OPENMPI, which will allow Tomofast-x to un in parallel.
+Please note that User needs to install all these dependencies in order to install OPENMPI, which will allow TOMOFAST-x to run in parallel.

-After that –
+After following the above steps –

-get OPENMPI-2.1.1
+get OPENMPI-2.1.1 using web browser

 If problem comes due to the absence of fast lexical analyser package during the installation